PotatoMania/uconsole-cm3/README.md

 BT & WiFi coexistence may need further tweaking.
 When there's traffic over 2.4G WiFi, BT audio will stutter.
 Read [this post](https://community.infineon.com/t5/AIROC-Wi-Fi-and-Wi-Fi-Bluetooth/Bluetooth-audio-streaming-WiFi-inteference/td-p/379269) for available parameters.
 I failed to make BT audio stable with 2.4G WiFi.
 One workaround is soft-blocking WiFi using rfkill, or use 5G WiFi only.
 Contributions welcomed.

+WiFi module on the carier board has a SDIO clock speed of 50MHz, which is limited by the operation voltage and RPi's limit.
+This is not the highest speed of the module, but it should be enough.
+The theoretical peak data rate is about `4bit/Hz * 50MHz = 200 Mbit`.

-### 4G/LTE modem
+### LTE/4G modem

-On uConsole with CM3, the official LTE modem will __ALWAYS__ be powered up on boot because the initial pulls of the pins.
+For uConsole with CM3/CM4S, the official LTE modem will __ALWAYS__ be powered up on system boot, because of the initial pulls of the pins.

 ### PMU/Power control

-~~When plugged in, the system might not able to fully shutdown itself.~~ This is no longer a problem.
-This originates from I2C0's issue on RPi3 series.
-Somehow the communication will fail if hardware I2C0 is used.
+For CM3(RPi3 series), PMU must be controlled with `i2c-gpio` to avoid a hardware issue in I2C0, which causes disrupted communication, preventing the shutdown of PMU.

-The power button is the system power button, that means you can shutdown your uConsole just by clicking the power button.
+For all cores, the PMU power button is registered as the system power button, which means the uConsole can be shutted down just by clicking the power button.

-Since Sun Nov  5 UTC 2023, this repo contains patches to enable gauge calibration on AXP228.
+Since Sun Nov  5 UTC 2023, this repo contains experimental patch to enable gauge calibration on AXP228.
 To use it:

 ```bash
 # initialize calibration